-The picture below illustrates this story – yes, art – it totally depends how you see things and what you’ve been exposed to.
-She’s seen lots of art in galleries that does look like this – maybe it is art!
+The picture below illustrates this story – yes, art – it totally depends on how you see things and what you’ve been exposed to.
+She’s seen lots of art in galleries that do look like this – maybe it is art!
 It’s also maybe how you THINK about art and what creative drawings can be.

-If this gets you all confused, excited, frustrated and needing to know more, then that’s great!
+If this gets you all confused, excited, frustrated, and needing to know more, then that’s great!
 That’s the creative process starting to kick in.

 What immediate action could you possibly take?

 Hoping this finds you well and remember that if you’d like to discuss anything with me personally you can reach me here.